History of Italian culture (1700s): Literature

 Carlo Goldoni (1707-1793) was the most important Italian literate of the Settecento.
 He produced over 150 comedies.
+His works include some of Italy's most famous and best-loved plays, including such classic comedies as The Servant of Two Masters and The Mistress of the Inn.
+The leading italian poet of the first half of the century was perhaps Pietro Metastasio, who succeeded Apostolo Zeno as court poet in Vienna, serving the Emperor Charles VI and later the Empress Maria Theresa.
+He gained widespread European recognition both as a lyric poet and as an author of opera seria libretti.
 Giambattista Vico and Lodovico Muratori were the most notable Italian historians of this century, while the leading figure of the literary revival in poetry was Giuseppe Parini.

 Count Vittorio Alfieri (1749-1803) was an Italian dramatist and poet, considered the "founder of Italian tragedy."
 Alfieri is often indicated as one of the precursors of the Romanticism in Europe.

 Philosophy

 Italy was affected during the Settecento by the "enlightenment", a movement which was a consequence of the Renaissance and changed the road of Italian philosophy.
 Followers of the group often met to discuss in private salons and coffeehouses, notably in the cities of Milan, Rome and Venice.

 Cities with important universities such as Padua, Bologna and Naples, however, also remained great centres of scholarship and the intellect, with several philosophers such as Giambattista Vico (1668–1744) (who is widely regarded as being the founder of modern Italian philosophy) and Antonio Genovesi.
 Italian society also dramatically changed during the Italian Enlightenment.
 The church's power was significantly reduced, and it was a period of great thought and invention, with scientists such as Alessandro Volta and Luigi Galvani discovering new things and greatly contributing to Western science.

 Cesare Beccaria was also one of the greatest Italian Enlightenment writers, who was famous for his masterpiece Of Crimes and Punishments (1764), which was later translated into 22 languages.
 In it, Beccaria put forth some of the first modern arguments against the death penalty.
 His treatise was also the first full work of penology, advocating reform of the criminal law system.
 The book was the first full-scale work to tackle criminal reform and to suggest that criminal justice should conform to rational principles.

 As a consequence in Italy, the first pre-unitarian state to abolish the death penalty was the Grand Duchy of Tuscany as of November 30, 1786, under the reign of Pietro Leopoldo, later Holy Roman Emperor Leopold II.
 So Tuscany was the first civil state in the world to do away with torture and capital punishment.
 In 2000, Tuscany's regional authorities instituted an annual holiday on 30 November to commemorate the event.
 The event is commemorated on this day by 300 cities around the world celebrating Cities for Life Day.